kiwicom/orbit/src/Alert/README.md

 <Alert>Hello World!</Alert>
 ```
 ## Props
-Table below contains all types of the props available in Alert component.
+The table below contains all types of the props available in Alert component.

 | Name          | Type                            | Default         | Description                      |
 | :------------ | :------------------------------ | :-------------- | :------------------------------- |